forgemedia-llc/perfmatters/readme.txt

 * Added new preload options to control Speculative Loading mode and eagerness settings for sites running WordPress 6.8+.
 * Deprecated Instant Page option throughout the plugin for sites running WordPress 6.8+.
 * Added a REST API exception for Slider Revolution.
-* Updated delay JS quick exclusions for ShortPixel and Slider Revolution to be more compatible.
+* Updated delay JS quick exclusions for ShortPixel Adaptive Images and Slider Revolution to be more compatible.

 = 2.4.2 - 04.02.2025 =
 * Fixed an issue where mobile event handlers were sometimes preventing the delayed click from firing.